Panmax/gemini-cli-book/en/part2-core-features/chapter06-efficient-slash-commands.md

 ### Managing Chat Sessions (`/chat` commands)

-Instead of saving conversations to external files, the modern Gemini CLI uses a tag-based system to save and restore chat sessions directly within its internal history.
+The modern Gemini CLI uses a tag-based system to save and restore chat sessions.
+This is an evolution from older versions that saved sessions as `.json` files directly in your project directory.
+The new approach keeps your workspace clean by managing these snapshots internally, allowing you to reference them with a simple tag instead of a filename.
 This is extremely useful for creating checkpoints in a complex task.

 *   **/chat save <tag>:** Saves the current conversation history under a specific, memorable tag.
     ```